Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 2. Call To Adventure
 Episodes: 3, 4

 Spike calls Max to show him ancient tech that he found and goes on about the right full place of citzens.

+Spike thinks that this is the case because Makkusu invented a type of cyber.beast that allowed Citizens to wield cyber.beast by repurposing the device originally used to control cybervators.

 Max does not want spike to tell others about the secrets.

 Makkusu makes the team as a cybervator but is not allowed to fight they are only allows refuel and some give advice to fellow cybervator between rounds